 Crawl spaces are usually the most forgotten and unappreciated areas of a home.
 In many cases, they go ignored until there is a problem, such as moisture, heat loss, pest, and other complications.
 These problems can damage your home’s foundation, cause an increase in your energy bills and introduce toxins in the air that you and your family breathe.

 With as much as 40% of the air coming into your home from the crawl space, keeping up with proper insulation, ventilation, and encapsulation is key to ensuring your home stays healthy and energy-efficient.

-In this blog, Guardian Foundation’s team of expert contractors will go over the crawl space repair solutions to tackle the most common problems homeowners in Knoxville face in maintaining their crawl space.
+In this blog, Guardian Foundation’s team of expert contractors will review the crawl space repair solutions to tackle the most common problems homeowners in Knoxville face in maintaining their crawl space.

 A crawl space is a small area beneath your home that is typically only tall enough for a person to walk through while hunched over.
 It is generally designed to allow plumbers and electricians easy access to the home’s utility lines.
 And it sometimes also serves as an extra storage space.

 Crawl space inspection should be a routine part of any home maintenance schedule, especially for homeowners living in moisture and humidity-prone areas like Knoxville.
-By taking the time every few months to check for potential problems, you can avoid many costly repairs down the road.
+You can avoid many costly repairs down the road by taking the time every few months to check for potential problems.

 During the inspection, look for:

 - Water stains or pooled water

 - Sagging floors